 - So far about 30 items have actually been linked (their names are bold and underlined).

 - N.B.
 Not all browsers are born equal with regards to pdf files.
 If the links don't work, download the pdf and view it outside the browser.

 - here is a more detailed explanation of the "metro map" of Infinity in a Drop

 - why does psychology have a problem?

-- its basic understanding of reality and knowledge doesn't match its mandate
+- the basic understanding of reality and knowledge that supports the hard and social sciences doesn't match the mandate of psychology

 - the failure of introspection

 - as a result, we simply don't have an effective science of the subjective domain